-Many of the events are cancelled or postponed for 2020 due to Covid-19 and the resulting travel restrictions.
-However, you can experience it all in 2021!
 If you really want to see the Scots in all their revelrous glory, have your visit coincide with one of the exciting annual events below:

 Every year on 25 January, Scots gather to celebrate the life and poetry of Robert Burns, Scotland’s national bard.
 Burns was the author of many famous Scottish poems and songs such as Auld Lang Syne, Tam o’ Shanter and A Red, Red Rose.
 On Burns Night, people gather to celebrate with a Burns Night supper shared with friends and family.
-Haggis will definitely be on the menu, served with neeps and tatties (mashed turnips and potatoes).
+Haggis will definitely be on the menu!
+Enjoy with neeps and tatties (mashed turnips and potatoes).
 Guests will don tartan, sip Scotch whisky and read excerpts from Burns’ poetry.
 Look forward to a night filled with great food and revelry!

 You can find a number of Burns Night events around the country and many restaurants across Scotland will serve up Burns Night suppers.

 January – March